Processing of personal data

-We observe the legal provisions of the General Data Protection Regulation (GDPR), German Federal Data Protection Act (BDSG), the German Telemedia Act (TMG) and other data protection regulations as a matter of course.
+We observe the legal provisions of the General Data Protection Regulation (GDPR), German Federal Data Protection Act (BDSG), the German Telecommunications-Telemedia Data Protection Act (TTDSG) and other data protection regulations as a matter of course.

 We provide you with information about our processing of your personal data and your claims and rights arising from data protection regulations in accordance with Article 13 GDPR.

 The protection of your personal data (hereinafter referred to as "Data") is an important matter for us.
 We only collect personal data to a limited extent and where necessary in order to:

 - execute contracts (including initiating, concluding, fulfilling and terminating a contract),

 - processing and responding to enquiries (contact form),

 To ensure that you are fully aware of the processing of personal data on our website, you will find the following explanatory information below.

 1. Controller or service provider